Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Experiment

 \subsection{Implementation Details}

-Following~\cite{di2021pixel,jung2021standardized,chan2021entropy}, we use DeepLabv3+~\cite{chen2018encoder} with WideResNet34 trained by Nvidia~\cite{zhu2019improving} and ResNet101 from~\cite{jung2021standardized} as the backbone of our segmentation models.
+Following~\cite{chan2021entropy,chan2021segmentmeifyoucan}, we use DeepLabv3+~\cite{chen2018encoder} with WideResnet38 trained by Nvidia~\cite{zhu2019improving} and ResNet101 from~\cite{jung2021standardized} as the backbone of our segmentation models.
+The training details of those models can be found in their original papers or our supplementary material.
 The models are trained on Cityscapes~\cite{cordts2016cityscapes} training set.
 For our PEBAL fine-tuning, we empirically set the $m_{in}$ and $m_{out}$ in Eq.~\ref{eq:loss_ebm_in} and Eq.~\ref{eq:loss_ebm_out} as -12 and -6, respectively.
-The weights $\beta_{1}$ and $\beta_{2}$ in Eq.~\ref{eq:loss_regularisation} are set to $5e-4$ and $3e-6$, and $\lambda$ in Eq.~\ref{eq:full_loss} to 0.1.
-For LostAndFound testing set and Fishyscapes benchmarks, we set $\lambda$ to 0.01 and 0.1 for the weight of $\ell_{ebm}$, respectively.
+The weights $\beta_{1}$ and $\beta_{2}$ in Eq.~\ref{eq:loss_regularisation} are set to $5e-4$ and $3e-6$~\cite{sultani2018real}, $\lambda$ in Eq.~\ref{eq:full_loss} to 0.1, and the weight of $\ell_{ebm}$ to 0.1, respectively.
+Note that those hyper-parameters are selected at the first training epoch to normalise loss values to a similar scale.
+We also show our model can obtain consistently SOTA results regardless of the selection of hyper-parameters in the supplementary material.
 Our training consists of fine-tuning the final classification block of the model for 20 epochs.
-We use the same resolution of random crop as in~\cite{zhu2019improving}, and use Adam with a learning rate of $1e^{-5}$ and $1e^{-6}$ for Fishyscapes and LostAndFound testing sets, respectively.
+We use the same resolution of random crop as in~\cite{zhu2019improving}, and use Adam with a learning rate of $1e^{-5}$.
 The batch size is set to 16.
 Following~\cite{chan2021entropy}, for our AnomalyMix augmentation, we randomly sample 297 images as training data from the remaining COCO images that do not contain objects in Cityscapes or our anomaly validation/testing sets and randomly apply AnomalyMix to mix them into the Cityscape training images, following Chan et al.~\cite{chan2021entropy}.